 The Frick Collection in New York

-The Frick Collection in New York is a small art museum situated on the Upper East Side.
-It might be small in size compared to the museum giants such as the Guggenheim and the MET situated not a stone’s throw away.
-However, this museum’s art collection as well as the building in which it is displayed, are nothing short of grand and are definitely worth a visit.
+The Frick Collection in New York is a small art museum located on Fifth Avenue in Upper East Side.
+However, what it lacks in size, it more than makes up for in grandeur.
+This museum’s collection in addition to the building in which it is housed, a New York City landmark, are nothing short of grand and are definitely worth a visit.

 What to see in The Frick Collection